 Look at the Shape of the Best Orthopedic Shoes

 Narrow or pointed shoes are likely to squeeze and cause problems like blisters and bunions.
 Round or square toe shoes have more space.
-The best orthopedic shoes like Uncommon with wide, round fronts are the most spacious and comfortable option.
+The best orthopedic shoes like Court with wide, round fronts are the most spacious and comfortable option.

 Wear Socks or Hose